Skip to main content

 • Citation tracking.
 Click any citation to verify the exact quote

-Migration from NotebookLM: Export your sources from NotebookLM and upload them to Atlas.
-The AI automatically finds connections across everything you add, so your workspace starts working for you from day one.
+• Migration from NotebookLM: Export your sources from NotebookLM and upload them to Atlas.
+Atlas then finds links across what you add, so the map starts with your existing research.

-Best for: PhD students and researchers doing literature reviews
+• Best for: PhD students and paper reviewers.

-Elicit is purpose-built for academic research.
-It searches 125M+ papers and helps you extract structured data from studies.
-Something NotebookLM doesn't do well.
+Elicit is built for paper review.
+It searches 125M+ papers and helps you pull study data.
+NotebookLM does not do that job well.
+For nearby tools, see Elicit alternatives.

 How it compares to NotebookLM: